22Neves/devsite-docs/guides/qr-code/interoperable-accepting-flow-test.en.md

 ## Scenario 2: the seller uses payment tools and the information is not yet available in the QR

-To reproduce this scenario, you must ensure that the order previously created in Scenario 1 is no longer available.
+In this scenario, you will simulate scanning a QR code that does not yet have an order or amount to pay.
+To reproduce it,, you must ensure that the order previously created in Scenario 1 is no longer available.

 If it is still available, send a **DELETE** request to the indicated test endpoint below and replacing the variables `{point_of_sale_id}` and `{access_token_seller}` with the information provided by Support, as applicable.